Hands-On Tutorial: Using Jupyter Notebooks in Dataiku¶

 Jupyter notebooks are a favorite tool of many data scientists.
 They provide users with an ideal environment for interactively analyzing datasets directly from a web browser, combining code, graphical output, and rich content in a single place.

-Given their usefulness for doing data science, Jupyter notebooks are natively embedded in Dataiku DSS, and tightly integrated with other components.
+Given their usefulness for doing data science, Jupyter notebooks are natively embedded in Dataiku, and tightly integrated with other components.

 Creating a Jupyter Notebook¶